0no-co/hoofd/README.md

 This means that `[title, title]` only the first one should be applied, so that when that hook would unmount we could fallback to the one still in the array.
 The issue here is to consistently order these correctly since knowing `depth` isn't really a thing in React.
 This would also need to happen for `meta`, this could get quite complicated for the case of hooks.

+We could also try using `unshift` instead of `push`, I think it's safe to assume that a higher-up component can insert when it's changed this means that something unexpected happened.
+The only issue is scheduling an unmount....
+Which is kinda hard

+1. Queue in React-tree by doing `queue.push(payload)` in a `useEffect`.
+2. Schedule a `processQueue` in the first step.
+3. Process the `titleQueue` by doing a `.reverse()` and taking the first one.
+4. Process the `metaQueue` by walking it and holding a `Set` of visited properties (also reversed).
+5. When something is visited don't add it again.
+6. When a `title` unmounts use the next one in the queue.
+7. When a `meta` unmounts find the next one in the queue.

+- Found?
+Update the property
+- None?
+Remove the tag